 Jack Wade Creek runs along the Taylor Highway a few miles north of Chicken, Alaska.
 It has a long mining history.
 Jack Wade Creek is open to recreational gold panning from one-quarter mile (0.4 km) upstream of the Walker Fork Campground to the mining claims near Milepost 85.
 No permits are required.
 Panning is not allowed on adjacent mining claims.

-note from Steve Herschbach: I spent a lot of time on Jack Wade Creek in 2013 and 2014 and found a lot of gold there metal detecting.
-In 2014 I kept a daily diary of the trip and posted it online at Steve's 2014 Alaska Gold Adventure.
+These trips were posted online at Steve's 2013 Alaska Gold Adventure and Steve's 2014 Alaska Gold Adventure.
 There are many photos and tips there that will be very helpful for anyone considering a trip to Chicken, Alaska and Jack Wade Creek.